NAICNO/Jobanalyzer/README.md

 Current tools are based on a system sampler, and provide information based on collected samples.
 See [doc/DESIGN.md](doc/DESIGN.md) for more information on the technical architecture and its implementation.
 See [doc/REQUIREMENTS.md](doc.REQUIREMENTS.md) for requirements and a list of specific use cases.

+The central feature of Jobanalyzer is that it aggregates and analyzes historical data, making it possible to look into the past to examine both systems and individual jobs - more "what happened?" than "what's going on?".
+That said, up-to-date data are also available and current system and job status are exposed in useful ways.

 ### Admins

-Admins will come to Jobanalyzer via [its web interface](http://naic-monitor.uio.no).
-The current interface is bare-bones and consists of a cluster- and node-centric load dashboard, allowing the current and historical load of each cluster and node to be examined, along with some reports of programs that mis-use the systems.
-The UiO ML nodes and the UiO Fox supercomputer are currently represented.
+Admins will mostly come to Jobanalyzer via [its web interface](http://naic-monitor.uio.no).
+The current interface is simple and consists of a cluster- and node-centric load dashboard (allowing the current and historical load of each cluster and node to be examined, along with some example reports of programs that mis-use the systems) and an interactive job querying and profiling facility.
+The UiO ML nodes, the UiO "Fox" supercomputer, and the Sigma2 "Saga" supercomputer are currently represented.

-Data for the web interface are produced firstly by periodic analysis by the low-level `sonalyze` tool and secondly by the higher-level `naicreport` tool, and the results of these analyses are uploaded periodically to the web server.
+Data for the web interface dashboard are produced firstly by periodic analyses by the low-level `sonalyze` tool, secondly by the higher-level `naicreport` tool and some ad-hoc reports.
+The results of these analyses are uploaded periodically to the web server.

+Data for the interactive queries are produced on demand.

 The web interface will be extended with more functional dashboards, including alerts for actionable items.
 (Currently those alerts are emailed.)